FerreolS/Signals-and-systems-m1-tpe/src/Lecture-notes.typ

   integral_(-infinity)^(+infinity) delta(t) dif t = 1
 $
 It is a generalized function that appears only under an integral.
 It is often defined as the limit of a sequence of functions, #eg a sequence of Gaussian distributions centered at the origin with variance tending to zero.

+In discrete time, the delta function is also known as the unit impulse:
+$
+  delta[n] = cases(
+    1 quad & "if" n = 0 thin ",",
+    0 quad & "otherwise."
+  )
+$

 === Properties